UJoeNK/tensorflow_vs_tensorflow-cl/tensorflow/g3doc/api_docs/python/functions_and_classes/shard5/tf.train.Optimizer.md

 ##### Returns:

   A list of (gradient, variable) pairs.
-Variable is always present, but gradient can be `None`.

 ##### Raises: